datcit/guides/ZFS Native Encryption & TPM2.md

 these values past this guide as when we are done, you should discard this VM.

 ### Step 0.7
-Complete the remainder of the setup process as you normaly would.
+Complete the remainder of the setup process as you normally would.

 </details>